min69u/Reforestation/README.md

-## Why did the burglar hang his mugshot on the wall?
-To prove that he was framed!
+## Why did the house go to the doctor?
+It was having window panes.